cristinaa23/Depression_TopicModeling/README.md

 ## Introduction

 Depression is one of the most prominent problems in younger generations and one of the most difficult to detect in time.
-Therefore, in this GitHub we train a model capable of detecting texts with depression as a theme in posts on the social network Reddit using the Latent Dirichlet Allocation (LDA) method.
+Therefore, in this GitHub we train a model capable of detecting emerging topics from Reddit posts with depression as main theme using the Latent Dirichlet Allocation (LDA) method.

 ## Corpora